 Cost of Living in a Tiny Home

-Once you have a tiny house, however, there are still ongoing costs to consider that may be unique to costs for a traditional home.
+Once you have a tiny house, however, there are still ongoing costs to consider that may be unique.

-These costs should be less than with a traditional home, but they're a cost that you'll need to budget for nonetheless.
+These costs should be less than with a traditional home, but you'll need to budget for them nonetheless.
 Many tiny homeowners reduce these costs, such as by installing solar panels or rainwater catchment barrels.

-If you have a lot of stuff that doesn’t fit in your tiny home, you may need to pay for storage.
+If you have a lot of belongings that don't fit in your tiny home, you may need to pay for storage.

 Maintenance and Repairs

-Maintenance costs will include typical repairs for leaky roofs, sagging siding, and broken appliances.
-But you'll also have a few other maintenance considerations.
-For example, if your tiny home is on wheels and you move frequently, you may have to budget for more maintenance as you would budget for wear and tear on a car.
+Maintenance costs will include typical repairs for leaky roofs, sagging siding, and broken appliances, but you'll also have a few other maintenance considerations.
+For example, if your tiny home is on wheels, and you move frequently, you may have to budget for more maintenance, just as you would budget for wear and tear on a car.

 Maintenance costs depend in part on the quality of the initial build.
 If the construction was not done properly, you’re likely to face more repair bills.

 Tiny house homeowners might face more insurance challenges than traditional homeowners.
 Just like with zoning laws, many insurance companies aren't sure how to classify tiny homes yet.
-The type of insurance you get may depend, for example, on whether the tiny house is built to Recreational Vehicle Industry Association (RVIA) standards, if it's certified by the National Organization for Alternative Housing (NOAH) or if it’s built on a foundation.
+The type of insurance you get may depend, for example, on whether the tiny house is built to Recreational Vehicle Industry Association (RVIA) standards, or it's certified by the National Organization for Alternative Housing (NOAH), or it’s built on a foundation.

 Many companies do insure tiny homes, but you might have a more limited selection than if you were insuring a traditional home.
 Property and zoning laws, as well as your tiny home’s dimensions, may play a role in whether you can get homeowners insurance.